Common gynecological cancer symptoms in females like abnormal bleeding and pelvic pain

-The main types of gynaecological cancers include:
+The main types of Gynecological cancers include:

 • Cervical Cancer: Cervical cancer develops in the cervix, the lower part of the uterus.
 It is often caused by the human papillomavirus (HPV), which can be prevented through vaccination.